- Mummy, are sausages dead baby snakes?

 I didn't eat out in a restaurant or at a family gathering.
 Both would have been a challenge.
 There are a lot more vegan options in restaurants these days and my local noodle bar has now listed a vegan banh mi because I kept requesting it (it's now a top seller).
 But I have no idea how we'd broach the question of a roast dinner at Grandma's if we ate like this all the time.

-Top: My usual weekly food sans meat and dairy; some 'vegan' additions.
+Top: My usual weekly food minus the meat and dairy; some vegan additions.

-Bottom: Nachos with lentil mince, guacamole & cashew cheese; curries; vegan breakfast with fake bacon.
+Bottom: Lentil nachos; curries; vegan breakfast with fake bacon.

 I'm suspicious of processed food.
 There's a lot of it around for vegans, including fake chocolate, fake cheese and fake meats.
 You could practically go vegan without noticing, but it would be expensive and unhealthy.
 I prefer to increase my fats and protein with nuts, oils, seeds and legumes, but a little junk doesn't hurt.
 I also feel that swapping processed junk for junk doesn't lose out on nutrition.
 If you're already eating salami or devon sandwiches, substituting fake bacon or fake cheese probably won't hurt you.

 There's a few tricks to making make tasty vegan food.
 Get inspiration from food cultures that are naturally low on meat and dairy (like Indian or Japanese).
 Buy a good vegan cookbook.
 Experiment.
 Make sure you add back the fat and flavour you lose when you take out the meat and dairy.
 Nuts, nut butter, oil, coconut milk, seeds and avocado all work well.

 While specialist vegan foods can be expensive, so can meat and dairy.
 I found I spent less at the supermarket and on takeaway, even after I counted that delicious mock duck.
 If you can afford to eat now, you can probably afford to eat vegan.